luizbgomide/sovereign/rules.md

 ### Mortal Injury and Stabalization

-When a Delver is reduced to zero hit points by a lethal attack, they are Mortally Injured.
+When a Delver is reduced to zero HP by a lethal attack, they are Mortally Injured.
 They will die at the end of the sixth round after their incapacitation unless stabilized by an ally or some special ability.
 A Mortally Injured character is helpless, and can take no actions and do nothing useful.

 Stabilizing an ally is a Main Action that requires a DEX/ Heal or INT/Heal skill check with a DC of 8 plus the number of full rounds since the target fell.
 If the medic lacks a [healer’s kit](/equipment#healers-kit) or other tools, this difficulty is increased by 2.
 Only one ally can try to stabilize a victim per round, though others can attempt to aid their check, but attempts may be retried each round for as long as hope lasts.

-Once stabilized, the victim remains incapacitated for one Turn before recovering with 1 hit point and the [Frail](#frail) condition.
+Once stabilized, the victim remains incapacitated for one Turn before recovering with 1 HP and the [Frail](#frail) condition.

-NPCs who aren’t important enough to merit a name die instantly when reduced to zero hit points.
+NPCs who aren’t important enough to merit a name die instantly when reduced to zero HP.

 ### Frail

 Creatures who reach 0 HP and then recover are Frail.

 A Frail character can act normally, but if reduced to 0 HP again, they die instantly.
-Frail characters do not recover hit points through [Natural Healing](#natural-healing).
+Frail characters do not recover HP through [Natural Healing](#natural-healing).

 Frailty is removed with a week of bed rest and medical attention by someone with a [healer’s kit](/equipment#healers-kit) and at least Heal-0 skill.
 In addition, someone can with at least Heal-1 can make one attempt to remove Frailty with a healer's kit, an hour of labor, and a successful DC 10 DEX/Heal or INT/Heal check.